timesize/monster-oop/03-angular-mean/services-promises-ngResource/27-28/README.md

 Many sites employ RESTful conventions and in large-part serve things in very similar ways.
 So why do we need so much code for this?

-It turns out the Angular devs thought of that a long time ago.  ngResource implements a service very similar to the one we just built.
+It turns out the Angular devs thought of that a long time ago.  ngResource implements a service very similar to the one we just built; with much less code!

 #### Using ngResource

-1. first add the correct script tag
+1. First add the correct script tag
 	`<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.4.8/angular-resource.js"></script>`

 1. Include ngResource in your angular module.